Habenaria harroldii

-Habenaria harroldii, commonly known as the southern rein orchid, is a species of orchid that is endemic to the Fraser Coast region of Queensland.
+Habenaria harroldii, commonly known as southern rein orchid, is a species of orchid that is endemic to the Fraser Coast region of Queensland.
 It has up to five leaves at its base and up to twenty five white flowers with reduced side lobes on the labellum.

 Description

 Habenaria harroldii is a tuberous, perennial herb with between three and five upright, dark green leaves at its base, the leaves 30-100 mm long and 7-16 mm wide.
 Between three and twenty five lightly scented white flowers, 9-11 mm long and 12-15 mm wide are borne on a flowering stem 150-450 mm tall.
 The dorsal sepal is 6.5-8.5 mm long and about 5 mm wide, overlapping with the base of the petals to form a hood over the column.
 The lateral sepals are 7-9 mm long, about 5 mm wide and spread widely apart from each other.
 The petals are 6-8 mm long and about 4 mm wide.
 The labellum is 8-10 mm long, about 5 mm wide and usually undivided.
 The nectary spur is 2.5-12 mm long and more or less straight.
 Flowering occurs from January to March.